igor-vovk/connect-rpc-scala/README.md

 * [Connect-RPC](https://connectrpc.com/docs/introduction)

 They are similar, but GRPC-WEB target is to be as close to GRPC as possible, while Connect-RPC is more
-web-friendly: better TypeScript libraries, better support for JSON, it supports GET-requests, etc.
+web-friendly: it has better client libraries, better web semantics: content-type is `application/json` instead of `application/grpc-web+json`, error codes are just normal http codes instead of being sent in headers, errors are output in the body of the response JSON-encoded, it supports GET-requests, etc.

 Both protocols support encoding data in Protobuf and JSON.
 JSON is more web-friendly, but it requires having some component in the middle, providing JSON → Protobuf